CodeYourFuture/curriculum/common-content/en/module/js3/diagnose/index.md

 ### 🔍🐛 Find the bug

-Given a target output/behaviour - trainees can identify a bug in the source code
+Given a target output/behaviour - trainees can identify a bug in the source code code

 ### 🪜🧭 Propose a strategy